xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

      bug (which should be reported)
    - understand how to make their system more reliable

 Monitoring I/O paths
 --------------------

+If I/O fails for more than 60s when running `o2cb` then the host will fence.

+Multipath QoS

+Heartbeat QoS

 Standard alerts
 ---------------